 Achievement motivation and competence play vital roles that significantly affect employee performance.
 In the realm of public service, which is central to this sector, understanding how these two factors interact is crucial.
-As Anderman (2020) points out, achievement motivation not only pushes employees to complete their tasks effectively but also fosters a positive work atmosphere.
-When employees feel motivated, they are more likely to collaborate with colleagues and provide better service to the public.
+As Anderman (2020) points out,

 Moreover, high competence among employees brings numerous benefits.
 Research by Pitafi et al. (2018) demonstrates that IT skills and teamwork can significantly influence employee performance.
 This means that when employees possess adequate skills and are willing to cooperate, their performance improves.
 Additionally, Chien et al. (2022) highlight the strong relationship between training needs, the willingness to participate, and job satisfaction, where achievement motivation acts as a bridge connecting these elements.